Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpACPFProject.rst

 file of the package in order to outdate the test-run.
 If you then rebuild the *runAllTests* target it will automatically create new binaries and run the tests with those.

-For more information about the test targets of a CPF package see: \ref CPFCMakeTestTargets
+For more information about the test targets of a CPF package see: :ref:`TestTargets`

 9. Add a fixture library to MyLib
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When writing a lot of automated tests, it may become necessary to re-use test utility code from one package in another.
-This could be fake or mock classes that you provide to replace the real objects in tests.
+For example this can be fake or mock classes that you provide to replace real implementations in tests.
 To make that possible, the CPF can create an extra *fixture* library per package that can contain reusable test code.
-To demonstrate this, add two files \c function_fixture.h and \c function_fixture.cpp to the MyLib package with the following content and add them to the \c CMakeLists.txt file as shown below.
+To demonstrate this, add two files :code:`function_fixture.h` and :code:`function_fixture.cpp` to the MyLib package with the following content and add them to the :code:`CMakeLists.txt` file as shown below.

-#### Sources/MyLib/Tests/function_fixture.h ####
+Sources/MyLib/Tests/function_fixture.h
+""""""""""""""""""""""""""""""""""""""

 .. code-block:: cpp